 Feedback and contact information

-If you need information on this website in a different format like accessible PDF documents, large print, easy read, or audio recording, then please contact the section whose details appear on the page you require information about.
+If you need information on this website in a different format like accessible PDF documents, large print, easy read, or audio recording, then please contact us.
 We'll consider your request and get back to you in 5 working days.

 In your message, include:

 - the web address (URL) of the content

 - the nature of your disability, if any

 - the format you need - for example, plain text, large print, audio CD etc.